mawentao277/TripleNet/README.md

 ## News
 We will upload our source codes as soon as possible.
-Hopefully it will be done before mid-October.
+Hopefully it will be done before November.

 ## Citation
 If you use the data or codes in this repository, please cite our paper